China’s First Private Space Rocket Soared To The Skies On May 17 [Video]

-China has made its first step towards opening up the country’s private sector for commercial space flights.
+China has made its first step toward opening up the country’s private sector for commercial space flights.
 Earlier this week, the Chinese company OneSpace Technologies performed the first private rocket launch in the country’s history, CNN reports.

 The Beijing-based startup company deployed its OS-X rocket from an undisclosed platform in northwest China on May 17, at 07:33 Beijing time, notes GB Times.